fnostro/FFBAds/README.md

 This extension is working as of 18-Aug-2016.

-This project has the 2 files needed to build a Chrome extension:
+This project requires these files to build a Chrome extension:
   * manifest.json
   * FFBAds.js
+  * FaceBlock.jpg

 The javascript uses the MutationObserver to monitor "mutations" (newly added items) to the FB "wall" looking for ad criteria and, when found, hides the cuplrit.